TahaElkhaoua/coding-challenge/README.md

 # HOW TO RUN PROJECT

-All you have to do to run our App is clone the project using the following command :
+    All you have to do to run our App is clone the project using the following command : git clone git@github.com:TahaElkhaoua/coding-challenge.git

-    git clone git@github.com:TahaElkhaoua/coding-challenge.git
+    or the download the zip file from github run : npm install
     Navigate to app directory and run : npm start

 Have a wonderful experience 👽